 In high school I wasn’t sure what I wanted to do, I got involved in a lot of programs and extracurriculars, but during a course in business and marketing I found that I was really good at it and decided to apply to NYU.
 To be honest, when I applied I had Stern in mind, but I was admitted through Liberal Studies—but today I’m glad of this because I don’t think Stern would have been the right fit for me.
-Without the core curriculum I wouldn’t have experienced the Social and Cultural Foundations courses, which helped me determine what I wanted to do.
+Without the LS Core curriculum I wouldn’t have experienced the Global Works and Society Sequence and Arts and Cultures Sequence courses, which helped me determine what I wanted to do.
 In addition, my advisor really helped me find courses that would help me work towards my major and build towards a career that will make me happy to go to work every day.

-Next year I will transition into Gallatin to study marketing, public policy, and Africana studies: I realized I don’t want to be involved in the corporate/profit side of business, but rather research, development, and socially responsible business.
-And next spring I’ll be studying in Accra and doing an internship with an African media company.
+After completing the LS Core, I transitioned to Gallatin to study marketing, public policy, and Africana studies.
+I realized I wanted to be involved in the research, development, and socially responsible side of business.
+I also studied in Accra for a semester and completed an internship with an African media company.